ondat/documentation/docs/install/microsoft-azure-aks.md

 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)

-Ondat can be installed either via Helm Chart or using our CLI tool.
+Ondat can be installed either via Helm Chart or using our command-line tool.
 Depending on which installation method you choose you will require either:

 * [kubectl-storageos CLI](/docs/reference/kubectl-plugin/)
 * [Helm 3 CLI](https://helm.sh/docs/intro/install/)

 ## Procedure

 ### Step 1 - Choosing where your cluster is located

 The Ondat Portal is how you can license and get the commands for installing Ondat

-* Either login or create an account on the Ondat Portal https://portal.ondat.io/
+* Either login or create an account on the Ondat Portal <https://portal.ondat.io/>
 * Choose the 'Install Ondat on your cluster' or 'Add cluster' options in the UI
 * Add a Name for your cluster and where it is going to be located.
 This will allow you to view the same prerequisits as are listed above

 ![Azure Install Step 1](/images/docs/install/AzureStep1.png)